hankxdev/hankxdev.github.io/_posts/2022-07-28-how-to-detect-if-an-element-is-visible.md

 ---
 layout: post
-title: 'How to detect if an element is visible'
+title: 'JavaScript :How to detect if an element is visible'
 type: post
 comments: true
 categories: